DataEraserC/lindroid_module/README.md

 7. Replace the files inside it with the ones you built.
 8. Flash the module and reboot.

-Currently you'll have to disable selinux before lanuch LindroidUI.
+Currently you'll have to set selinux to premissive before lanuch LindroidUI.
 In the future hopefully we can use sepolicy instead.

 Depends on your android version, there's a bug in android framework that may cause soft reboot.
 You can choose to:
 - Disable systemd-udevd.
 See the example at [here](https://github.com/George-Seven/Termux-LXC-Guide/blob/a6d98882a5e93c5c08f4e812083d1e8bb6bc3afa/src/required-lxc-configuration/scripts/utils/utils.pre-start.sh#L68) .